29 June 2019

 - Witnessing signatures on documents when required by various authorities

 - Signing certificates and orders under various Acts

 - The Courts of Justice Act 1924 gave Peace Commissioners the power to issue summons and warrants.

 Search warrants can be issued to Gardai under the Road Traffic Act 1961, Misuse of Drugs Act 1977, Control of Dogs Act 1986, Customs and Excise (Miscellaneous Provisions) Act 1988, Prohibition of Incitement to Hatred Act 1989, Video Recordings Act 1989, Firearms and Offensive Weapons Act 1990.
-However, the powers to issue summons and warrants is rarely used these days following Supreme Court challenges about the Constitutionality of a non-Judicial personage performing quasi-Judicial functions.
+However, the powers to issue summons and warrants are rarely used these days following Supreme Court challenges about the Constitutionality of a non-Judicial personage performing quasi-Judicial functions.
 Applications for warrants are now normally made to the local District Court Judge.

 Where to get your document signed in Cork?